AliNisarAhmed/my-notes/Microservices/Presentation.md

     - The notification microservice would then listen to this queue and send messages accordingly.
     - If the notification service was restarted or taken down, we would not lose any messages as the messages will be stored on the queue.

+    - Disadvantage - Message contract is not enforced

 ---

 ### Notification as it's own service - Option 2